The defeat of Trump and the road ahead

 It is a good thing that a decisive majority of voters in the United States rejected Trump in his run for the White House.
 The massive turnout of youth, African Americans, Chicanos, Latinos, native peoples and other oppressed nationalities was critical in defeating his anti-immigrant, racist, reactionary and misogynist agenda.
-This defeat provides a more favorable contest to fight for and win things people desperately need and for revolutionaries to advance the struggle to end the existing order of things.
+This defeat provides a more favorable context to fight for and win things people desperately need and for revolutionaries to advance the struggle to end the existing order of things.

 We do not have a working crystal ball to predict the future, and Trump has a demonstrated capacity for the irrational, so all sorts of things are possible.
 That noted, since being beaten at the ballot box, Trump has made many failed efforts to cling to power by negating the vote.
 He will no doubt make more such efforts, but he is unlikely to succeed.